kinopio-club/kinopio-help/api/index.md

 <code class="spaces">id</code>                  | `String`  | The unique ID of the space.
 Is not user updateable
 <code class="spaces">background</code>          | `String`  | The image url used by the space background
 <code class="spaces">backgroundIsGradient</code>  | `Boolean`  | Whether the space background uses `backgroundGradient` (instead of the default `background`)
-<code class="spaces">backgroundGradient</code>  | `JSON`    | An array of gradient layer data that's used to build the space background gradient.
+<code class="spaces">backgroundGradient</code>  | `Object`    | An array of gradient layer data that's used to build the space background gradient.
 The gradients are layered and animated using the technique described by [Shelby Wilson](https://shelby.cool/#/gradients)
 <code class="spaces">backgroundTint</code>      | `String`  | The background color used to tint the space background
 <code class="spaces">boxes</code>               | `Array`   | A list of <a href="#boxes" class="badge boxes">Boxes</a> in the space
 <code class="spaces">cards</code>               | `Array`   | A list of <a href="#cards" class="badge cards">Cards</a> in the space